 Outcome 2.
-A caring and inclusive community (continued).
+A caring and inclusive community (continued). (

-Aims Priority Actions Supporting Strategies Responsible 23-24 24-25 25-26 26-27 Future 2.3.
+Objectives Priority Actions Supporting Strategies Responsible 22-23 23-24 24-25 25-26 Future 2.3.
 Showcase and celebrate diversity.
 2.3.4.
 Provide dual language and Nyoongar place naming at key areas and facilities across the Shire.
-Tracks and Trails Masterplan Community Services • • 2.3.5.
+Local Biodiversity Strategy; Tracks and Trails Masterplan Community Services • • 2.3.5.
 Provide marketing and promotion of Bilya Koort Boodja to position it as a beacon of pride, knowledge, respect and reconciliation, and increase visitation.
 Community Services • 2.3.6.
 Facilitate transition of Bilya Koort Boodja management to traditional owners in a self-determined model.
-Community Services • 2.3.7.
-Provide a Heritage Officer to coordinate planning, preserving and showcasing our history and heritage.
+Community Services 2.3.7.
+Provide a Heritage Officer to provide expertise in planning, preserving and showcasing our history and heritage.
 Community Services 0 2.3.8.
 Partner with Wundowie Progress Association to advocate for funding for a Wundowie museum and gallery, and interpretive history walk, to curate and showcase local culture, heritage and artefacts.
 Wundowie Community Plan Community Services •